minKuan64/kanji-peek/README.md

 You can also drag and drop an image file onto the panel.

-### Results appear in the side panel

-Not as an overlay on the page.
-When you share a single Chrome tab, only the tab content is transmitted — the side panel stays outside the captured area, while an on-page overlay would be visible to everyone in the meeting.

-Each word shows its dictionary form, kana reading, romaji, Sino-Vietnamese reading, and English meaning.
-Expand **Từng chữ** at the bottom for a per-character breakdown, useful when OCR misreads a stroke or the word is not in the dictionary.

-### Fixing OCR mistakes

-The recognized text appears in an editable box above the results.
-Correct it and the word list updates as you type — one wrong stroke is enough to miss a word.

-### Options

-- **Hiện cả từ thuần kana** — also list pure-hiragana function words (particles, `する`, `なる`…).
-Off by default so the list stays focused on kanji.
-- **Ảnh chỉ có một dòng** — switches OCR to single-line mode.
-Turn this on when you capture exactly one line; it is more accurate for that case.

-### Changing the shortcut

-Go to `chrome://extensions/shortcuts`.
-Clicking the toolbar icon opens the panel without starting a capture.

 ---

 Dictionary data from [JMdict/KANJIDIC2](http://www.edrdg.org/) (EDRDG, CC BY-SA 4.0) and [Unihan](https://www.unicode.org/charts/unihan.html) (Unicode).
 OCR by [Tesseract](https://github.com/tesseract-ocr/tesseract) (Apache 2.0).